Murli0399/SpringBoot_Interview_Questions/Part-09.md

 ## What are the different types of transaction management supported by Spring?
 </summary>

+Spring supports two types of transaction management: declarative and programmatic.
+- **Declarative transaction management**

+is the recommended approach, as it is simpler and easier to use.
+With declarative transaction management, the programmer annotates methods with the @Transactional annotation to indicate that they should be executed in a transaction.
+Spring will automatically manage the transaction, ensuring that it is started, committed, or rolled back as needed.

+- **Programmatic transaction management**

+allows the programmer to explicitly manage transactions.
+This is typically used in more complex cases where the programmer needs more control over the transaction.
+Spring provides a number of classes for programmatic transaction management, including the TransactionTemplate and the PlatformTransactionManager.

+In addition to these two types of transaction management, Spring also provides a number of features for managing transactions, such as:

+- **Transaction rollback-only**

+allows the programmer to mark a transaction as rollback-only.
+This means that the transaction will always be rolled back, even if there are no exceptions.

+- **Transaction propagation**

+allows the programmer to control how transactions are propagated across method calls.
+For example, a programmer can specify that transactions should be propagated to all method calls in the same class, or that they should be propagated to all method calls in the same transaction.

+- **Transaction isolation**

+allows the programmer to control how transactions are isolated from each other.
+For example, a programmer can specify that transactions should be isolated from dirty reads, or that they should be isolated from dirty writes.

+By using Spring's transaction management features, developers can easily create robust and efficient applications.
 </details>
 <details><summary>

 ## Which transaction management type is preferred in Spring?
 </summary>

+Declarative transaction management is preferred in Spring.
+It is simpler to use and more maintainable than programmatic transaction management.
+With declarative transaction management, developers can annotate their code with @Transactional to specify that it should be executed within a transaction.
+Spring will then automatically manage the transaction, including starting, committing, or rolling it back.
+This frees developers from having to worry about the details of transaction management, allowing them to focus on their business logic.

+Programmatic transaction management is still available in Spring, but it is discouraged for new code.
+It is more complex to use and more difficult to maintain than declarative transaction management.
+Additionally, programmatic transaction management can lead to errors if it is not used correctly.

+Here are some of the advantages of declarative transaction management over programmatic transaction management:
+- It is simpler to use.
+Developers do not need to worry about the details of transaction management.
+- It is more maintainable.
+Changes to the transaction management configuration can be made without having to modify the code.
+- It is more reliable.
+Spring automatically manages the transaction, reducing the risk of errors.

+If you are developing a new Spring application, you should use declarative transaction management.
+It is simpler, more maintainable, and more reliable than programmatic transaction management.
 </details>
 <details><summary>